dosipod/SrWiki/LED-Settings.md

 ## LED Settings for Sound Reactive additions

-The sound reactive fork of WLED support multiple 2D layouts as well as multiple panels.
+The sound reactive fork of WLED support multiple layouts of a 2D matrix led panel.
+In addition it support multiple 2D matrix led panels.

-## 2D Matrix Settings
+## 2D Matrix Settings (how each panel is laid out)

 | Setting name | Value Range | Description